 ** EDIT ** I’m currently on Qatar Airways with WiFi, having been moved due to my turbulence induced panic attack.
 I wrote this post two weeks ago.
 I am nicely content after some lovely Gin and Tonics, ALL IS WELL.

 Anyway, I digress.
-After reading this article, I decided to write my own, and write the top 10 things I think EVERYBODY should have on a backpacking trip (as well as a cheeky itinerary list you can just print off at the end).
-These might be incredibly obvious to you guys, but actually, 2 days before my trip, some of them weren’t so obvious to me so here goes, hope it helps.
-Also, I have no idea why Amazon seems to keep writing it doesn’t post to Australia in its searches for me, but hey Australian readers, guess this doesn’t help.
+After reading this article, I decided to write my own, and write the top 11 things I think EVERYBODY should have on a backpacking trip, as well as COMPLETE itinerary checklist you can just print off at the end.
+These might be incredibly obvious to you guys, but actually, 2 days before my trip, some of them weren’t so obvious to me so here goes.

 YES.
 I am so glad I bought a few padlocks – technically I bought 2 and it’s not enough – but they are super SUPER useful.
 1 for your big backpack, 1 for your day backpack and 1 for your locker in the hostel.
 Having had quite a bit stolen from me over the last 5.5 months, I am happy to say I trust absolutely nobody – nobody in my room, nobody on transport, nobody loading or unloading my things on and off planes, the list goes on.
 A lot of the time, hostels don’t have lockers to place your valuables, so having a few padlocks on your bags are very handy.